Merck Manual

 Pneumonias caused by chlamydia and mycoplasma are often clinically indistinguishable from other pneumonias.

-C. pneumoniae accounts for 2 to 5% of community-acquired pneumonia and is the 2nd most common cause of lung infections in healthy people aged 5 to 35 years.
+C. pneumoniae is the second most common cause of lung infections in healthy people aged 5 to 35 years.
 C. pneumoniae is commonly responsible for outbreaks of respiratory infection within families, in college dormitories, and in military training camps.
 It causes a relatively benign form of pneumonia that infrequently requires hospitalization.
-Chlamydia psittaci Community-Acquired Pneumonia Community-acquired pneumonia is defined as pneumonia that is acquired outside the hospital.
-The most commonly identified pathogens are Streptococcus pneumoniae, Haemophilus influenzae... read more Community-Acquired Pneumonia pneumonia (psittacosis) is rare and occurs in patients who own or are often exposed to psittacine birds (ie, parrots, parakeets, macaws).
+Chlamydia psittaci pneumonia (psittacosis) is rare and occurs in patients who own or are often exposed to psittacine birds (ie, parrots, parakeets, macaws).

-Since the year 2000, the incidence of community-acquired methicillin-resistant Staphylococcus aureus (CA-MRSA) skin infections has increased markedly.
+Since the year 2000, the incidence of community-acquired methicillin-resistant S. aureus (CA-MRSA) skin infections has increased markedly.
 This pathogen can rarely cause severe, cavitating pneumonia and tends to affect young adults.

-S. pneumoniae and MRSA can cause necrotizing pneumonia.
+S. pneumoniae and S. aureus (including MRSA) can cause necrotizing pneumonia.

 Viral causes